Scrum Master Performance: 5 important KPIs for evaluation

 Team interaction

-As a facilitator, coach and servant leader, the Scrum Master must ensure that team members interact with one another in healthy way.
-This metric is more subjective than others.
-However, it shows how things stand with team communication and thus with team success.
-For example, you can measure the interaction through observations and team feedback in retrospectives.
+As a facilitator, coach and servant leader, the Scrum Master must ensure that team members interact with each other.
+This ensures that the team sets realistic goals, achieves them on time - and, of course, ensures a healthy working environment.
+Although this metric is more subjective than others, it shows the state of team communication and thus team success.
+You can measure interaction, for example, through observations and team feedback in retrospectives.

 Velocity